Ochirsaikhan/Unknown/README.md

-# Unknown: Quote Generation with Markov Chains
+# Unknown: Quote Generation with Markov Chain

 Unknown creates an image containing a random quote generated with Markov chains using the [Markovify](https://github.com/jsvine/markovify) Python library.
 The quote is generated based on large corpora of famous quotes, and the background image is pulled randomly from Unsplash using their API.